The Krusader panels are where most of the action takes place. Currently, there are two types of panels:

 .tar.gzare shown as one part in the Ext Column.
 More optional Column Headers are available with the mouse button.
 The width Column Headers can be changed with the mouse by single clicking and moving the divider line to the desired width (keep the mouse button pressed).
 Both List Panels remember the sort order and column width.
 The Column Headers can be changed and saved individually to each panel.

 File List : displays the files and directories in the browsed directory.
-The Quick search allows you to search for files by typing their names, or the first few characters of a file name.
+The search bar allows you to search for files by typing their names, or the first few characters of a file name.
 Pressing Enter or double clicking on a file will open/execute that file.
 You can select/unselect files using the mouse, with the Insert key or the Edit menu.

 Totals Label : selecting or deselecting files will change the Totals Label : selecting or deselecting files will change the Totals Label at the bottom of the panel, which displays how many files you have selected (and how much total disk space they use) as well as the total file and disk usage of the current directory (as opposed to the information label that displays information for the whole file system).
 If a directory contains a lot of subdirectories, it may not be possible to drop the URL onto the panel (on which only directories are visible), but the URL can be dropped onto the "Information Label" or "Totals Label" instead.
 When a custom filter is set, it will show the setting, example: [*.cpp].

 When using the "KDE default colors", then the selected files are shown in blue and the current file is surrounded by a fine-lined rectangle.
 By default an icon is shown according to the file type.
 Use Konfigurator Panel page to change the default configuration to meet your individual needs.

 Focus a file or directory on the left panel, press Ctrl+Right arrow and the right panel changes:

 On a file: the right panel gets the same path as the left panel.

 On a directory: right panel opens the directory focused on the left panel.